needle-mirror/com.unity.recorder/Documentation~/RecorderAOV.md

 # AOV Image Sequence Recorder properties

+>**Important:** The AOV Image Sequence recorder included in this version of the Recorder package is currently supported, but marked for deprecation, and will be removed in Recorder 5.0.0.

 AOV recording is a process that extracts specific render pass data from the Scene that a specific Camera views.
 This mainly includes render passes related to the material, geometry, depth, motion, and lighting response of the GameObjects in the Scene.

 The AOV Recorder only works with projects that use Unity's [HDRP (High Definition Render Pipeline)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest).
 It generates a sequence of image files in various formats including compressed EXR and supports the recording of [several different AOVs](#aov-to-export) for various [use cases](#use-case-examples).

 >**Note:** This AOV Recorder replaces the one that was formerly available through a separate package.
-If you previously installed the separate AOV Recorder package, you should uninstall it to avoid any unexpected recording issues.
+If you installed the separate AOV Recorder package, you should uninstall it to avoid any unexpected recording issues.

 This page covers all properties specific to the AOV Image Sequence Recorder type.